Rifqi2007c/hyprland/README.md

 ```
 - sttt https://github.com/flick0/sttt
  - set fish as default shell
- - (optional) > thunar neovim libsixel spotify (the waybar mediaplayer button only work with spotify but you can change that ofcourse)
+ - (optional) > thunar neovim libsixel peaclock calcurse htop spotify (the waybar mediaplayer button only work with spotify but you can change that ofcourse)
 ```
 sudo pacman -S thunar neovim libsixel
 ```